Facebook’s AI learns the relationships between physical places from first-person video footage

 Computer vision systems generally excel at detecting objects but struggle to make sense of the environments in which those objects are used.
 That’s because they separate observed actions from physical context — even those that do model environments fail to discriminate between elements relevant to actions versus those that aren’t (e.g., a cutting board on the counter versus a random patch of floor).

 That’s why a team of researchers from the University of Texas and Facebook AI Research investigated in a paper Ego-Topo, a technique that decomposes a space captured in a video into a topological map of activities before organizing the video into a series of visits to different zones.
-By re-organizing scenes into these “visits” as opposed to a series of footage, they assert that Ego-Topo is able to reason about first-person behavior (e.g., what are the most likely actions a person will do in the future?) and the environment itself (e.g., what are the possible object interactions that are likely in a particular zone, even if not observed there yet?).
+By reorganizing scenes into these “visits” as opposed to a series of footage, they assert, Ego-Topo is able to reason about first-person behavior (e.g., what are the most likely actions a person will do in the future?) and the environment itself (e.g., what are the possible object interactions that are likely in a particular zone, even if not observed there yet?).

 “Our … [model] offers advantages over the existing models discussed above … [I]t provides a concise, spatially structured representation[s] of the past, [and unlike] the ‘pure 3D’ approach, our map is defined organically by people’s use of the space.”